BearStudio/react-native-ficus-ui/README.md

 <br />

-Ficus UI is a React Native UI library forked on Magnus UI and inspired by Chakra UI
+Ficus UI is a React Native UI library inspired by Chakra UI

 ## Requirements